daniisler/dc_solubility_prediction/README.md

 - [x] Implement a weight initialization for the model that is not random, but based on standard deviations and means of the training targets.
 - [x] Implement learning rate scheduler
 - [x] Get statistics from CV used in gradient boosting
-- [ ] Add some example script to the repository
+- [x] Add some example script to the repository
-- [ ] Add a predictor for the GB model
+- [x] Add a predictor for the GB model
 - [ ] Add the obtained results to the README
 - [ ] Update README in general so the project becomes usable by others
+- [ ] Analysis of for which solvent the GB multi-solvent model performs how well
+- [ ] Compare GB multi-solvent model with Ali Mushtaqs model: https://ibcs-fms-solubility--prediction.streamlit.app/Prediction-Solubility (like 100 compounds)